 Keywords: day, 24-hour, Genesis one, commentaries, Gordon Wenham, Victor Hamilton, Kenneth Matthews, Bruce Waltke, John Walton, C. J. Collins

 Why all the fuss concerning one word, yom, especially one that appears to have such little impact on Christian theology?
-It is probably fair to say that most Christians and Christian leaders today do not accept the days of creation in Genesis 1 as days of 24 hours.
-Is the text of Genesis then really that unclear with regards to the days of creation?
+It is probably fair to say that most Christians and Christian leaders today do not accept the days of creation in Genesis 1 as 24-hour days.
+Is the text of Genesis really that unclear about the days of creation?

-For much of church history the days of creation have been understood as a chronological sequence of days of 24 hours.
-Since the Reformation, with its emphasis on a consistent grammatical-historical hermeneutic to interpreting the Scriptures, the literal understanding of the days of creation has been the dominant view when it comes to interpreting Genesis.
-Even before the Reformation, the majority of Church Fathers understood the days in Genesis to be days of 24 hours.
+For much of church history the days of creation have been understood as a chronological sequence of 24-hour days.
+Since the Reformation, with its emphasis on a consistent grammatical-historical hermeneutic for interpreting Scripture, the literal understanding of the days of creation has been the dominant view when it comes to interpreting Genesis.
+Even before the Reformation, the majority of Church Fathers understood the days in Genesis to be 24-hour days.
 Although there may have been some Church Fathers who held to a figurative view of the days, they were not like the figurative understanding of the days that modern scholars hold to.

-It was not until the rise of uniformitarian science in the 1800s that there was a re-evaluation of how the early chapters of Genesis were interpreted.
-The belief that the earth’s history is millions of years old changed the way the days of creation were interpreted as it seemed that the geological data for an old earth was too convincing to maintain a belief in a literal view of the days (Mortenson 2009, pp. 83–104).
+It was not until the rise of uniformitarian science in the 1800s that there was a reevaluation of how the early chapters of Genesis were interpreted.
+The belief that the earth’s history is millions of years old changed the way the days of creation were interpreted, for it seemed that the geological data for an old earth was too convincing to maintain a belief in a literal view of the days (Mortenson 2009, 83–104).

 Today the vast majority of evangelical scholars who have written commentaries on Genesis do not interpret the days of creation to be 24 hours long.
 Some understand the days as spanning millions of years.
-Others view Genesis as being more concerned with teaching theology (God’s relationship with the universe) as opposed to its being concerned with cosmology (how the universe was created).
+Others view Genesis as being more concerned with teaching theology (God’s relationship with the universe) than with cosmology (how the universe was created).

 Dr. R. C. Sproul made the following helpful statement regarding what we should do when science and Scripture seem to conflict:

 If it can be shown then that the definitive teaching of Genesis 1 is of six 24-hour days, then we need to ask ourselves whether we are going to stand with the plain teaching of the Word of God.
 Once we have established the actual teaching of Scripture, we will then have a solid foundation on which to stand.
-Unfortunately, far too often Christians assume that if anyone is wrong it has to be the person who is interpreting Scripture rather than questioning the sure and tested results of “science.”
+Unfortunately, far too often Christians assume that if anything is wrong, it is the person interpreting Scripture rather than the “science.”

 It is important to answer these questions since these commentaries are used by and influence seminary students, pastors, and lay people alike on the issue of the days of creation.
-This paper will evaluate the reasons given by the scholars in their commentaries as to why they do not understand the days of creation to be literal and see whether their arguments are valid “exegetically and biblically” (Exodus 20:11).
+This paper will evaluate the scholars’ reasons in their commentaries concerning why they do not understand the days of creation to be literal and examine whether their arguments are valid “exegetically and biblically” (Exodus 20:11).

 To begin I will briefly explain the young-earth position on the meaning of the days of creation and defend the view that this position is a not a modern interpretation.
 Then we will examine the commentaries.
-The commentators who will be critiqued are: Gordon Wenham, Victor Hamilton, Kenneth Mathews, Bruce Waltke, John Walton and C. J. Collins.
-Their commentaries are probably the most popular and influential, modern-day evangelical commentaries on Genesis, which is why they have been chosen.
+The commentators who will be critiqued are as follows: Gordon Wenham, Victor Hamilton, Kenneth Mathews, Bruce Waltke, John Walton and C. J. Collins.
+Their commentaries are probably the most popular and influential modern-day evangelical commentaries on Genesis.

-The young-earth view of Genesis 1 is that the Hebrew text is not written as myth, parable or poetry but as a chronological, historical narrative recording God’s divine acts of creation that occurred in space-time history (Kaiser 2001, pp. 80–83).1 The days of Genesis 1 are six literal 24-hour days (Exodus 20:11) which occurred around 6,000–10,000 years ago.
-The context of yom in Genesis 1 makes this clear (McCabe 2009, pp. 225–228).
+The young-earth view of Genesis 1 is that the Hebrew text is not written as myth, parable, or poetry but as a chronological, historical narrative recording God’s divine acts of creation that occurred in space-time history (Kaiser 2001, 80–83).1 The days of Genesis 1 are six literal 24-hour days (Exodus 20:11) which occurred 6,000–10,000 years ago.
+The context of yom in Genesis 1 makes this clear (McCabe 2009, 225–228).

 While the history of the teaching of the church should not rule our interpretation of Scripture, it can inform it.
-The idea that the days of creation are to be understood as days of 24 hours is seen by some as a modern interpretation:
+Some see the idea that the days of creation are 24-hour days as a modern interpretation:

-History, however, shows this to be patently false.
-Many of the Church Fathers understood the days in their plain and natural sense as days of 24 hours.
-Nevertheless, it seems that whenever the Church Fathers are brought up in the discussion over Genesis, there is either a preference over which Fathers to use or there is a misrepresentation of what they believed in order to support a particular view.
+History, however, shows this view to be patently false.
+Many of the Church Fathers understood the days in their plain and natural sense as 24-hour days.
+Nevertheless, it seems that whenever the Church Fathers show up in the discussion over Genesis, there is either a preference over which Fathers to use or a misrepresentation of what the Fathers believed in order to support a particular view.

 The truth of the matter, however, is that most biblical scholars before the rise of uniformitarian geology accepted Genesis as literal history, as did the Jewish historian Josephus (Josephus 1897, 1.1.1, 1.3.2).

-Other early Church Fathers, such as Irenaeus believed the days of creation represented the future history of the world (of 1,000 years for each creation day) yet still believed that the days of Genesis 1 themselves were literal days (Mook 2009, pp. 41–42).
-Lactantius (AD 250–325), believed that the days in Genesis were six consecutive solar days.
-Whilst, Basil, the Bishop of Caesarea (AD 370–379), also believed this saying that the words are to be understood by their plain meaning, and not to be allegorized (Mook 2009, pp. 26–32).
+Other early Church Fathers such as Irenaeus believed the days of creation represented the future history of the world (of 1,000 years for each creation day) yet still believed that the days of Genesis 1 themselves were literal days (Mook 2009, 41–42).
+Lactantius (AD 250–325) believed that the days in Genesis were six consecutive solar days, as did Basil, the Bishop of Caesarea (AD 370–379), who said that the words should be understood by their plain meaning and not allegorized (Mook 2009, 26–32).
 The medieval theologian Thomas Aquinas (1225–1274) also agreed with six-day creation, as shown in his classic Summa Theologica: